 - The committee will continue to provide technical assistance to teams for cases that have had little movement toward phasing out mechanical restraints.
-The committee encourages evidence-based practices and places an emphasis on quality-of-life measures that align with the person's values. - One type of assistance we have and will continue to offer is help with finding more highly trained positive support behavior professionals who can support the current service provider. - The committee will continue conversations with teams and help them improve their data-collection and analysis methods. - The committee will review best practice literature on seat belt buckle restraints.
-The committee will review Minnesota data already collected, analyze the information and share the results.
+The committee encourages evidence-based practices and places an emphasis on quality-of-life measures that align with the person's values. - One type of assistance we have and will continue to offer is help with finding more highly trained positive support behavior professionals who can support the current service provider. - The committee will continue conversations with teams and help them improve their data-collection and analysis methods. - The committee recommends DHS and other state representatives implement the Recommendations to Expand, Diversify and Improve Minnesota's Direct Care and Support Workforce to continue to address the direct support staff workforce shortage.